mental-design/mental-design.github.io/type/bam/models/notes_content.md

 The single story *a* fits the overall minimalist idea of BAM and is recommended for print or display use.
 However, we understand the importance of being able to differentiate between **a** and **o**, especially when reading and writing code, which is why we provide the double story *a* as the default.
 So you can be sure you read "**Yes, I can.**" and not "**Yes, I con.**"

 ### LICENSE
 Basically A Mono is licensed under the [SIL Open Font License][1].
 It is free for personal and commercial use.
-Send us an email (type@mentallydesigned.com) to share with us how you used the typeface.
+Send us an email (type@mentallydesigned.com) to share how you used the typeface.
 Have fun!

 <!-- References -->
 [1]: downloads/License.txt